 The Neptune mine, owned by Richard Barras (Basil Dignam), has always cast its shadow over Martha Fenwick (Avril Elgar) – the stern matriarch of the mining Fenwick family.
 Overworked and prematurely aged with three miner sons, she is pregnant again when the series opens.
 Her youngest son, David (Ian Hastings), shares the miners’ hardships at the coal face, but his social conscience – honed in the pit – will take him into politics.

-Jenny Sunley (Susan Tracy), the daughter of the inn owner, considers lowness a cardinal sin but falls for the eligible David and become his wife.
+Jenny Sunley (Susan Tracy), the daughter of the inn owner, considers lowness a cardinal sin but falls for the eligible David and becomes his wife.

 Meanwhile, Joe Gowlan (Alun Armstrong) – Jenny’s former boyfriend – decides to leave the pit for the iron foundry, but his ruthless ambition is grasping for more lucrative goals.